 3. Use our top tips before investing

-Before investing in a FTSE 100 ETF, it’s a good idea to have a plan.
+Before investing, it’s a good idea to have a plan.
 Follow these steps to build an intelligent investing plan:

 - Do your research.
-Study the top FTSE 100 ETFs from the list provided above.
+Study the top options from the list provided above.
 Compare each one to your own specific investing goals before deciding which ETF to choose.

 - Set a budget.
 Setting a budget can help you strip emotions such as fear and greed out of your decision-making process.
 Managing your budget also enables you to have plenty of money left over for future trades, even if you make a bunch of mistakes when you’re getting started.
 Never forget the golden rule: don’t invest more than you can afford to lose.